Quadratic matrix inequalities with applications to data-based control: Motivation

-Since the measurements are obtained from the system \eqref{systemprocessnoise}, we clearly have that \beq (A_s,B_s)\in\Sigma. \eeq Since on the basis of the given data we are not able to distinguish the true system $(A_s,B_s)$ from any other system in $\Sigma$, a stabilizing controller computed using only the data should necessarily stabilize all systems in $\Sigma$.
-This observation leads to the following notion of \emph{informativity} for quadratic stabilization. \begin{definition} The data $(U_-,X)$ are called \emph{informative for quadratic stabilization} if there exists a feedback gain $K$ and a matrix $P > 0$ such that
+The set $\Sigma$ of all systems compatible with the data is given by Since the measurements are obtained from the system \eqref{systemprocessnoise}, we clearly have that $(A_s,B_s)\in\Sigma$.
+Since on the basis of the given data we are not able to distinguish the true system $(A_s,B_s)$ from any other system in $\Sigma$, a stabilizing controller computed using only the data should necessarily stabilize all systems in $\Sigma$.
+This observation leads to the following notion of \emph{informativity} for quadratic stabilization. \begin{definition} The data $(U_-,X)$ are called \emph{informative for quadratic stabilization} if there exists a feedback gain $K$ and a matrix $P > 0$ such that for all $(A,B) \in \Sigma$: \end{definition} Note that $P>0$ satisfies \eqref{lyapunovineq} if and only $Q:= P^{-1}$ satisfies $Q - (A +BK)^\top Q (A +BK) >0$, which expresses that $V(x) = x^T Q x$ is a Lyapunov function for the closed loop system $\bmx(t + 1) = (A + BK)\bmx(t)$.